Azure/missionlz/README.md

 <img src="docs/images/networking.png" alt="A diagram that depicts a hub with four spokes, each spoke pointing at the hub" width="600" />
 <!-- markdownlint-enable MD033 -->

+Each virtual network has been given a default address prefix to ensure they fall within the default super network.
+Refer to the [Networking page](docs/networking.md) for all the default address prefixes.

 ## Subscriptions

 Most customers will deploy each tier to a separate Azure subscription, but multiple subscriptions are not required.
 A single subscription deployment is good for a testing and evaluation, or possibly a small IT Admin team.